Packages

 After running the sync

-command, the configuration file be
+command, the configuration file will be

-added to StylesPath/.config
+added to StylesPath/.vale-config

 according to the order in which it was loaded.